 Rupali Limaye, PhD, MPH

-Rupali J. Limaye, PhD, MPH, MA, is the Deputy Director for IVAC and a full-time faculty member at the Johns Hopkins Bloomberg School of Public Health, in the Departments of International Health, Epidemiology, and Health, Behavior and Society.
+Rupali J. Limaye, PhD, MPH, MA, is an associate professor at the Johns Hopkins Bloomberg School of Public Health, in the Departments of International Health, Epidemiology, and Health, Behavior and Society.
 She also serves as the Associate Director for Behavioral Research at the Institute for Vaccine Safety.
 Dr. Limaye is a social and behavioral scientist and health communication scholar.
 Her mixed-method work examines how various influences affect health behavior and how to leverage those influences to affect positive behavior change.
 She also studies how health information can best be communicated to individuals in different contexts and through different channels.